 project using UnrealBuildTool.exe -ProjectFiles "ProgramProjectName"

-, and will prompt the following error:
+, and it will prompt the following error:

 1 | ERROR: UnrealBuildTool Exception: A game project path was not specified, which is required when generating project files using an installed build or passing -game on the command line |